oksimone/note-taker/README.md

 # note-taker

 ## Description
-    For my 10th assignment in my Full-Stack coding bootcamp, I had to create an application that can be used to write, save, and delete notes.
-The application will use an express backend and save and retrieve note data from a JSON file.
+   <p> For my 10th assignment in my Full-Stack coding bootcamp, I had to create an application that can be used to write, save, and delete notes.
+The application will use an express backend and save and retrieve note data from a JSON file.<p>

   ## Table of Contents